-Vegan Books: 12 Books Every Animal Rights Activist Should Read This Summer
+Vegan Books: 12 Books Every Animal Rights Activist Should Read

 If you’re wondering what to read while you bask in the sun this summer, we’ve got some outstanding, thought-provoking book recommendations for you.
 As well as being an enjoyable holiday read, each of these books will open your mind and expand your knowledge of animal rights issues and vegan living.